atlanmod/CyprIoT/README.md

 How to get started :

 * Run ``mvn clean install``
-* Import the projet into Eclipse
+* Import the project into Eclipse
 * Right-Click on ``org.atlanmod.cypriot`` package
 * Hit Run As -> Eclipse Application
 * Enjoy network modeling !